jeeinyune/Portfolio_Project/README.md

   #### 3. Linear Regression, Features and Regularization on House Prices in Ames, Iowa
   <p style="margin:0;"><strong>Code:</strong> <a href="https://github.com/tiannaparris/PortfolioProjects/blob/main/Analyzing%20the%20Factors%20Contributing%20to%20the%20Success%20of%20a%20Movie.ipynb">Analyzing the Factors Contributing to the Success of a Movie.ipynb</a></p>
   <p style="margin:0;"><strong>Description:</strong> The project studies house prices in Ames, Iowa using linear regression to predict sale prices from features such as size, number of bathrooms and neighborhood.
-While adding many features into the model, the project avoids overfitting the training set with regularization and use Ridge REgression to shrink the weights.</p>
+While adding many features into the model, the project needs to avoid overfitting the training set using regularization along the way.
+And, Ridge Regression will be used to shrink the weights, requiring an extra parameter to control the extenet of shrinking.
+Validation will be applied to guess-and-check different values for the extra parameter.</p>
   <p style="margin:0;"><strong>Skills:</strong> Exploratory Data Analysis, Data Processing, Linear Regression, Encoding Features, Modeling, Ridge Regression, Mean Square Error </p>
   <p style="margin:0;"><strong>Technology:</strong> Python, Pandas, Numpy, Matplotlib, Seaborn</p>